-Skill number four from the article posted on September 4 is communicating effectively.
 Without a doubt, this is an extremely important skill as we move forward in the 21st Century.
 In his books, Stephen Covey talks about the transitions of the individual from being dependent (as a child) to independent (as a young adult) to inter-dependent (as a working adult and/or as part of a family).
 I feel the same way about the transition of knowledge in general.

 Before the advent of the Internet, information was a valuable resource, especially if it was collected together into a single, well-educated person.
 In this case, societies were dependent on a few literate people.
 As literacy rates rose throughout the 20th Century, more and more people became independent of those few.
 Now, with the internet, more information than

 anyone could use in several lifetimes is freely available.
 People from around the world are able to collaborate on projects via teleconferencing or even on simple discussion forums.
 Solutions to complex problems are now requiring experts from all over the world to work interdependently.

 The twelfth skill on the list is negotiation and a vital component of that is active listening.
 One of my favorite explanations of the speaking-listening connection is that it is the "negotiation of meaning."
 This is one of the main skill areas that students develop during dialogue as they attempt to make their ideas clear while also trying to understand other viewpoints.

 13. Self-Reflection / Mindfulness